Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

 2. Set up the receiving thread of the component.

-    To have the receiving thread of the component wait for incoming requests, call the `WaitForEvent()` method of the `Tizen.Applications.ComponentBased.ComponentPort` class.
+- To have the receiving thread of the component wait for incoming requests, call `WaitForEvent()` of the `Tizen.Applications.ComponentBased.ComponentPort` class.
-    If the `WaitForEvent()` method is called in the main thread, the next line of calling the `WaitForEvent()` method will not be called until the `Cancel()` is called.
+- If `WaitForEvent()` is called in the main thread, then `WaitForEvent()` can not be called until the `Cancel()` is called.
-    The `WaitForEvent()` method starts the main loop to wait for events from other components.
+- `WaitForEvent()` starts the main loop to wait for events from other components.
 To avoid blocking the main thread, it's recommended to use the `Tizen.Applications.ComponentBased.ComponentTask` class.
-    To handle the access control, call `AddPrivilege()` of the `Tizen.Applications.ComponentBased.ComponentPort` class.
+- To handle the access control, call `AddPrivilege()` of the `Tizen.Applications.ComponentBased.ComponentPort` class.
 If a client doesn't have permission, the request is rejected with the permission denied error.
-    To handle the received request, define and register an event handler for the `RequestReceived` event of the `Tizen.Applications.ComponentBased.ComponentPort` class as follows:
+- To handle the received request, define and register an event handler for the `RequestReceived` event of the `Tizen.Applications.ComponentBased.ComponentPort` class as follows:

     ```
     {